-From 22 December 2017 to 7 April 2018 you can hop on the Eurostar ski train at St Pancras International or Ashford International and be whisked direct to the French Alps at 186mph.
+From 21st of December 2018 up to the 6th April 19 you can hop on the Eurostar ski train at St Pancras International or Ashford International and be whisked direct to the French Alps at 186mph.
 You can find the ski train timetable here.

 We'll take you direct to Moûtiers, Aime-la-Plagne and Bourg-St-Maurice.
 From these stations you'll have easy access to resorts like Val Thorens, Val d'Isère, Courchevel, Tignes, Méribel and Les Menuires – all just a short coach ride from the train station.

 Wake up on Saturday morning fresh and ready to hop on the ski train.
 Once on board you can stretch out and relax or head to café Metropole for snacks and drinks and to catch up with old friends and make some new ones.
 You’ll arrive in time for a first night fondue and a glass of vin chaud.